Lemoney/guest-rooms/README.md

-Guest rooms service is my first attempt to create my own project build with the help of meaven and JDBC.
+Guest rooms service is my first attempt to create my own project build with meaven and JDBC.